Junichiro Koizumi: Foreign policy

 Although Koizumi's foreign policy was focused on closer relations with the United States and UN-centered diplomacy, which were adopted by all of his predecessors, he went further, supporting the US policies in the War on Terrorism.
-He decided to deploy the Japan Self-Defense Forces to Iraq, which was the first military mission in active foreign war zones since the end of the World War II.
-Many Japanese commentators indicated that the favorable US-Japan relation was based on the Koizumi's personal friendship with the US President George W. Bush.
+He decided to deploy the Japan Self-Defense Forces to Iraq, which was the first Japanese military mission in an active foreign war zone since the end of World War II.
+Many Japanese commentators observed that favorable US-Japan relations were based on Koizumi's personal friendship with US President George W. Bush.
 White House officials described the first meeting between Koizumi and Bush at Camp David as "incredibly warm", with the two men playing catch with a baseball.
 Since leaving office, he has defended his decision to send Japanese troops to Iraq.
-In the North Korean abductions and nuclear development issues, Koizumi took more assertive attitudes than his predecessors.
+Koizumi also took more assertive attitudes than his predecessors on the issues of North Korean abductions and nuclear development.